-- 1 How long does it take for a Chapter 7 to come off your credit report?
+- 1 How long does a chapter 7 bankruptcy stay on your credit report?

-- 2 How long does it take for a Chapter 13 to come off your credit report?
+- 2 How long does a chapter 13 bankruptcy stay on your credit report?

 - 3 How can you remove a bankruptcy from your credit report?

-How long does it take for a Chapter 7 to come off your credit report?
+How long does a chapter 7 bankruptcy stay on your credit report?

-How long does it take for a Chapter 13 to come off your credit report?
+How long does a chapter 13 bankruptcy stay on your credit report?